Pathoschild/smapi-mod-dump/source/Variable Seasons/README.md

 About halfway through a season, the weather channel will give hints as to the length of the season, letting the player know whether the current season will be abnormally short, shorter than average, about average, longer than average, or abnormally long.

-This mod will also include a mechanic to allow out-of-season crops to survive for some amount of time based on a percentage that decreases each day the crop remains out of season, and will allow for the purchase of crops for the next season from the general store.
+This mod also includes a mechanic to allow out-of-season crops to survive for some amount of time based on a percentage that decreases each day the crop remains out of season, and will allow for the purchase of crops for the next season from the general store.

 What works: